Why every carpenter and DIY-er love jigsaw?

-These are the machine related issue.
+These are machine-related issues.
 Other than these, you have to follow the given below tips to precise cut-

 What to do while cutting plywood to avoid splintering:

-Some simple technique and tools can make your cut easier, even if you don’t have lots of experience in cutting plywood.
-So follow this few awesome tricks to cut plywood with a jigsaw without splintering.
+Some simple techniques and tools can make your cut easier, even if you don’t have lots of experience in cutting plywood.
+So follow these few awesome tricks to cut plywood with a jigsaw without splintering.